mindersec/minder/docs/docs/run_mediator_server/run_the_server.md

 # Run a mediator server

-Mediator is platform, comprising of a controlplane, a CLI and a database.
+Mediator is platform, comprising of a controlplane, a CLI, a database and an identity provider.

 The control plane runs two endpoints, a gRPC endpoint and a HTTP endpoint.

 Mediator is controlled and managed via the CLI application `medic`.

 PostgreSQL is used as the database.

+Keycloak is used as the identity provider.

 There are two methods to get started with Mediator, either by downloading the latest release, building from source or (quickest) using the provided `docker-compose`